 Chilling the cookie dough is imperative.
 These cookies are very buttery and the colder the cookie dough, the less your sugar cookies will over-spread.
 The cookie dough can get a little hard after 2 hours in the refrigerator, so I recommend rolling the dough into balls before chilling.
-Here are all of my tips to prevent cookies from over-spreading.
+Here are all of my tips on how to prevent cookies from spreading.

 Other good stuff:

 - ONLY 8 INGREDIENTS.
 The usual suspects: flour, baking powder, salt, vanilla, butter, egg, sugar, sprinkles.
 That’s it.
 Nothing complicated or strange.

 - EASILY DOUBLED.
-This recipe yields about 15 large sugar cookies.
+This recipe yields about 20 sugar cookies.
 You can easily double the recipe if you need a larger batch for a big family or cookie exchanges.

 - EXTRA SPRINKLES.
 There’s room for a mountain of sprinkles in this cookie dough.
 I even recommend dipping the tops of the cookie dough balls directly in more sprinkles.
 That’s optional, but rumor has it Santa Claus loves extra sprinkles.

 So soft, chewy, holly, and jolly.